Do we really need religion anymore?

 I think that religion doesn’t belong in schools and children should make alone the decision to become interested in religion.

-A smart, educated society, stable and happy, does not need religion neither for peace nor for moral compass.
+A smart, educated society, stable and happy, does not need religion neither for peace nor for the moral compass.